wagenaartje/neataptic/README.md

 ========
 - Create pool generation methods :white_check_mark:
 - Export/Import layers, neurons, evolutions to/from JSON
+- Working on convolutional neural network, not sure if it will work out with synaptic yet

 If you have any suggestions, please post them at the 'Issues' button at the top of the page.